alicia6-6/flutter_custom_avatar/README.md

 * **Avatar Customization**: Users can select and apply different colors to each part of the avatar (body, hair, eyes, etc.).
 * **Pixel Art Scaling**: The 64x64 pixel art assets are enlarged by a factor of 4 using Transform.scale to maintain the pixel art aesthetic while displaying them at a suitable size on the screen.
-* **Frame-by-Frame Animation**: The body animates by cycling between two images, creating a subtle 'breathing' effect.
+* **Frame-by-Frame Animation**: The body animates by cycling between two images, creating a subtle 'moving' effect.
 * **Performance Optimization**: The project uses a direct image-swapping method with `Timer.periodic`, which resolves flickering issues caused by opacity animations conflicting with the `ColorFiltered` widget.

 <p align="right">(<a href="#readme-top-en">back to top</a>)</p>